andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 monotony of the miles upon miles of gray tunnel walls.

 Finally, our red Toyota rumbles from the eastern end of the 3.1 mile Flenjatunnelen above the pastoral fjordtown of Fl&aring;m.
+Outstretched before us lies the southeastern extent of the *Sognefjord*, our majestic playground for the next 3 days.

+Let's play